dario2994/bashelp/manpage.md

   * `--import` <fileName>:
     Import commands, saved in a specific format, from the file identified by fileName.

     The standard format used is:

-		Number of commands
+        number of commands

-		...
+        previous commands...
+        last tag of command(N-1)

         commandN
         description of commandN
         number of tags of commandN
         1st tag of commandN
         2nd tag of commandN
-		...
+        other tags...
         last tag of commandN

         command(N+1)
-		...
+        following commands...

   * `--export` <fileName>:
     Export all commands saved in the database in the file identified by